TallahasseeCollegiate Academy

 Mission:

-Tallahassee Collegiate Academy will prepare a diverse population of students for career and higher education opportunities through rigorous coursework leading to professional certification in a wide variety of science, technology, engineering, and mathematics (STEM) fields leading to high-demand, high-wage career opportunities.
+Tallahassee Collegiate Academy will prepare a diverse population of students for high-demand, high wage positions through rigorous coursework leading to an associate degree in a science, technology, engineering, or mathematics (STEM) field concurrent with a high school diploma.

 Our Commitment: